Introduction: The Silent Killer of Accurate Books

 How Duplicates Enter Your Books

 Duplicates rarely happen because someone typed the same thing twice.
 They almost always occur due to workflow errors or integration issues.
+Let's explore the most common culprits.

-1. Manual Entry vs. Bank Feed
+1. Manual Entry vs. Bank Feed Chaos

 This is the number one cause of duplicates.
 A business owner writes a check to a vendor and manually records it in QuickBooks.
 Two weeks later, the check clears the bank and appears in the QuickBooks bank feed.
 Instead of clicking "Match" to link the bank feed item to the manual entry, the owner clicks "Add."
 Now, the expense is recorded twice: once manually, and once from the bank feed.

-2. Third-Party App Integrations
+2. Third-Party App Integration Nightmares

 If you use apps like Square, Stripe, or a specialized CRM that pushes data into QuickBooks, duplicates are a constant threat.
 If Stripe pushes a $100 sale into QuickBooks, and then your bank feed also pulls in a $100 deposit from Stripe, you will have duplicate revenue unless you properly match the bank deposit to the app-generated entry.
+Have you checked your clearing accounts recently?

-How to Identify Duplicates
+How to Forensically Identify Duplicates

 Finding duplicates requires looking for patterns.
 Here are the best ways to spot them: